Compressed air dryer: Membrane dryer

 Schematic representation of a membrane type compressed air dryer.

-Membrane dryer refers to a dehumidification membrane that removes water vapor from compressed air.
+Membrane dryer refers to a dehumidification membrane that removes water vapor.
+Industrial applications almost exclusively use these on compressed air.
 Membrane dryers operate on the principle of migration.
 The compressed air to be dried is passed over a membrane that has a high affinity for water vapor.
-The water vapor builds on the membrane and migrates through to the opposite or low pressure, side.
-A dry cover gas is flowed across the low pressure side and absorbs the water on the membrane.
+The water vapor diffuses through the membrane and migrates through to the opposite or low pressure, side.
+Typically, a dry cover gas is flowed across the low pressure side and absorbs the water on the membrane.
 After absorbing the water, the cover gas is discharged to the atmosphere.
 The cover gas is generally taken from the output of the dryer.
-The membrane is typically a series of small tubes collected in a bundle within an outer housing.
+The membrane is typically a series of small tubes collected in a bundle within an outer housing, referred to as "hollow fiber" membranes.
+To reduce the energy for compressing the gas, newer configurations have been proposed using water vapor compressors.
+The best performing of those designs use two membrane modules, one on the air stream to be dried, and a second "rejection" membrane module where the dry cover gas flows.
+However, these designs may accumulate gas between the membranes, so configurations that cycle sweep gas between the membrane modules may work better for realistic membranes with imperfect selectivity between water and vapor.

 Some dryers are non-porous, which means they only permeate water vapor.
 Non-porous membranes' drying power is only a function of flow rate, pressure.
 The sweep flow is strictly controlled by an orifice and is not a function of temperature.
 Porous membranes are modified nitrogen membranes and pass air as well, usually changing the composition of the compressed air by reducing the oxygen content.
 The only maintenance required is changing the prefilter cartridge twice a year.
 The performance of porous membranes are dependent on temperature as well as operating pressure and flow.